“A brilliant contribution from one of the most important voices of our time.”

 What if we lived in a world where everyone had enough?
 A world where everyone mattered and where people lived in harmony with nature?
 What if the solution to our economic, social, and ecological problems was right underneath our feet?
 Land has been sought after throughout history.
 Even today, people struggle to get onto the property ladder; most view real estate as an important way to build wealth.
-Yet, as readers of this book will discover, the act of owning land—and our urge to profit from it—causes economic booms and busts, social and cultural decline, and environmental devastation.
+Yet, as readers of this book will discover, the institution of land ownership—and our urge to profit from land—causes economic booms and busts, social and cultural decline, and environmental devastation.
 Land: A New Paradigm for a Thriving World

-Published by the wonderful people at North Atlantic Books.
+Published by the wonderful people at North Atlantic Books